A user has asked: Are Telegram BTC Ads legit?

 Scam lifestyle marketing

-- We’ve covered how Instagram is a hotbed financial scammers and most promote their telegram signal bots through flashy lifestyle and try to get to buy their signals either directly on Instagram or by referring you to an unregulated broker.
+- We’ve covered how Instagram is a hotbed financial scammers and most promote their telegram signal bots through flashy lifestyle.
+Then try to get to traders to buy their signals either directly on Instagram or by referring you to an unregulated broker.

 BTC Technical Analysis Signals